-Luckily, Cook’s Illustrated recently did a story on pressuring cooking and they included a ziti pasta recipe.
+Several years ago, Cook’s Illustrated did a story on pressuring cooking and included a ziti pasta recipe.
 That gave me the little push I need to try cooking pasta in the pressure cooker.
 And I’m so glad I did.
-Now I’m in love with cooking pasta in my pressure cooker.
+Now I’m in love with cooking pasta in my pressure cooker, and I’ve never looked back!

-Pressure cooked pasta is going to make a regular appearance at our house.
+Pressure cooked pasta is on a regular rotation at our house.
 I hope you’ll give it a try too.

 - 1 tablespoon olive oil